 A pet parent and cat work on their wellness plan.

-What is a Pet Wellness Plan?
+What Is a Pet Wellness Plan?

 How to Pick a Pet Wellness Plan?

-How Does a Pet Hospital-Offered Wellness Plan Work?
+What Does a Pet Wellness Plan Cover?

-Unlike standard insurance plans, Optimum Wellness Plans have no deductibles, do not require making claims, and work like a discount membership.
-Depending on the plan, coverage ranges from emergency services to wellness care.
 Services covered by many plans include physical examinations, vaccinations, diagnostic testing, fecal exams, deworming, dental cleaning, urine testing, electrocardiograms, additional diagnostic testing and, in some cases, unlimited free office visits.

 Again, the covered services depend on the plan.
 Wellness plans include more preventive health coverage than budget plans.